-The group stresses that medical devices cleared through the pathway are not inherently unsafe — most probably are safe — but the system used to clear them provides little assurance to doctors and patients.
+The group stresses that medical devices cleared through the pathway are not inherently unsafe — most probably are safe — but the approval system itself provides little assurance to doctors and patients.

 The 510(k) system is popular among manufacturers because it is a faster, cheaper path to market than the review process for first-of-a-kind devices, which must undergo rigorous medical testing.
 Hip replacements, CT scanners and drug pumps are among the devices cleared by 510(k).